-Is this what have kept me busy since my previous update?
+Is this what has kept me busy since my previous update?
 Unfortunately yes.
-I’d like to tell you I’ve been working in something else, but I really don’t have a big update for Bass Abyss or something else just yet.
+I’d like to tell you I’ve been working on something else, but I really don’t have a big update for Bass Abyss or something else just yet.
 This was something I had to get out of the way first, it was a pretty big deal to get it done so I won’t let it go as some casual change.
 I have to make a big fuss about it to feel better.

 It is all about devices and screen resolutions.
 Long gone are the days you’d worry about just the desktop experience of a website.
 There are just too many screen configurations out there and it gets very annoying to see your site break in many of them.
 Maybe not a disaster, but the previous design was not usable at all.
-Put up with pinch zoom and scroll bars?
+Put up with pinch-zoom and scroll bars?
 Maintain an alternative website at m.iragination.com?
 Not going to happen with my little free time.

 This wasn’t just a problem of small screens on mobile devices and tablets.
 The problem of usability and presentation was getting alarming with large screens too.
 The previous design was supposed to stretch and fill the full viewport, a fitting solution at the time.
 But that was okay back then when 1024 pixel screens were the norm.
-With modern screens the resulting line length of paragraphs was getting ridiculous.
+With modern screens, the resulting line length of paragraphs was getting ridiculous.

-By the time I started to hear about Responsive Design and saw the good results on some sites that implemented it, I realized that eventually I’ll have to code my own solution too.
+By the time I started to hear about Responsive Design and saw the good results on some sites that implemented it, I realized that eventually, I’ll have to code my own solution too.
 The browsers finally were ready, there were enough accessible devices out there, the documentation and techniques had matured.
 I just had to sit down and learn about it, whatever the time it takes.

 While the tutorials were nice and they’ll always tell you how awesome their techniques were, I knew that I was not going to find a solution for my particular problems with Worpress and Coppermine, this was something I had to solve myself.
 So I took an easier to hardest approach.